emipa606/XNDTinyTweaks/README.md

 **Mods:**
 Must be loaded after Vanilla Furniture Expanded - Production for alphabetical bill lists to work on workbenches by that mod.

 Should be fully compatible with all other mods.
-I also recommend using this with 4M Mehni's Misc Modifications and TD Enhancement Pack to get even more of the little things improved!
+I also recommend using this with 4M Mehni&apos;s Misc Modifications and TD Enhancement Pack to get even more of the little things improved!

 **Saves:**
 This can safely be added to and removed from ongoing savegames.